Non-Gaussianity in SMICA: Non-Gaussianity

 Non-Gaussianity is a general concept as it includes any deviation from a perfect gaussian distribution.
 In the case of CMB data analysis, we mainly work with random spherical fields $\Phi(\theta,\phi)$, defined on a sphere and decomposable into spherical harmonics $\mathcal{Y}_{lm}(\theta,\phi)$ as

-It is therefore possible to move to the harmonic space in order to deal with a discrete set of decorrelated random variables, assuming stationarity of the field.
-For a stationary statistically isotropic gaussian random spherical field~\cite{Marinucci_2011,Lang_2015}, the distribution of the spherical harmonic coefficients is gaussian with variance $C_l$, the power spectrum of the distribution defined by
+It is therefore possible to move to the harmonic space in order to deal with a discrete set of decorrelated random variables.
+For a statistically isotropic gaussian random spherical field~\cite{Marinucci_2011,Lang_2015}, the distribution of the spherical harmonic coefficients is gaussian with variance $C_l$, the power spectrum of the distribution defined by

 where the average is computed over an infinite set of skies.
 Of course in CMB data analysis we have access to only one set of $\widehat{a}_{lm}$ measured on the sky, hence it is important to distinguish the distribution's power spectrum from the observed one, which is computed by averaging modes with the same theoretical power spectrum